 Their choreographic collaborations have been presented by festivals and companies across the U.S., including McCallum Theatre Choreography Festival, Women in Dance Conference 2019, CHOP SHOP Dance Festival,

-The NYC Dance Gallery Festival, NC Dance Festival, Palm Desert Choreography Festival, Bellingham Repertory Dance, Atlanta Dance Collective, Stavna Ballet and Company E.
+The NYC Dance Gallery Festival, NC Dance Festival, Palm Desert Choreography Festival, Bellingham Repertory Dance, Atlanta Dance Collective, Stavna Ballet, T2 Dance Company and Company E. They have choreographed music videos for artists Moses Sumney, Ben Phantom and Sylvan Esso.

-They won the Audience Choice Award in the 2018 NYC Dance Gallery Festival, were voted "Artists Who Most Pushed the Boundaries with the Human Body" by Asheville Fringe and are recipients of a McDowell Regional Artist Grant.
+Gavin and Vanessa won the Audience Choice Award at the NYC Dance Gallery Festival 2018, were commissioned as Dance Gallery 2019 Level UP Artists, are recipients of a McDowell Regional Artist Project Grant, a North Carolina Artist Support Grant and were voted "Artists Who Most Pushed the Boundaries with the Human Body" by Asheville Fringe Arts Festival.